 All members of the College community are required to comply with contact tracing efforts.
 Tracing provides information to ensure that members of the community are made aware of potential interaction when someone is confirmed positive with the virus.
 Students must provide information necessary for contact tracing when requested.

 Containment: Isolation and Quarantine

-An individual who tests positive for COVID-19 will be required to isolate at home or at another off-campus location for 14 days.
+An individual who tests positive for COVID-19, regardless of vaccine or booster status, will be required to isolate at home or at another off-campus location per CDC guidelines: